 VPN popularity by branded searches

-The logic behind using search terms
+Logic behind using search terms

 The reason we’re checking each brand’s search terms is that they estimate how many searches are being performed each month for a particular keyword or phrase.

-As you can see above, NordVPN has the most searches per month for their 3 branded search terms, as well as the most from the US.
-However, for exact match brand term, Hotspot Shield has the most searches per month.
+As you can see from the chart above, NordVPN has the most searches per month for its 3 branded search terms, as well as the most from the US.
+Compared to 2020, the number has increased by 8%.

 Branded search term conclusions